MarcellaHarr/marcellaharr.github.io/README.md

 <h2 align=left> Hello, hello!👋</h2>

-My name is `Marcella` and I am a junior data analyst in progress.
-I started this journey in `May of 2021`, and I am learning so much about data, the different types of programming languages, methods, and tips shared by professionals and enthusiasts alike.
-Simply put, I'm taking things day by day.
-More importantly, I'm losing all of my hair and have not gotten any sleep since I started. :laughing: All right, joking aside I would not change a thing because for every challenge I have had, it allowed me to problem-solve uniquely.
-Ultimately, my goal is to be versed enough in Python, SQL, and R to unlock all sorts of information, solutions, and insights to help those that will need it.
+My name is `Marcella` and I'm a junior data analyst in progress.
+I've been on this journey since `May 2021` and I'm loving all the data, programming languages, and methods I'm learning from professionals and enthusiasts.
+Taking things one day at a time, I'm finding unique solutions to every challenge I've faced.
+My goal is to become proficient in Python, SQL, and R, so I can unlock information, solutions, and insights to help those who need it.
+I'm also passionate about using data to tell stories and draw meaningful insights.
+I'm excited to be part of this field and to continue to grow my skills and knowledge in data analysis.
+To help me reach my goal, I'm currently taking classes to brush up on my coding and data analysis skills.
+I'm also actively seeking opportunities to collaborate with other data analysts and learn from them.
+I'm confident that with hard work and dedication, I can reach my goal of becoming a competent `data analyst`.